 But one must not forget the sublime class of Fangio and the chances of Gonzalez and Ascari in Ferrari.
 The British Grand Prix is once again hosted at the Silverstone circuit, an old Second World War airbase.
-It has hosted the first World Championship race in 1950 but has been pushed to the fifth grand prix of the season for 1951.
+It hosted the first World Championship race in 1950 but was wanted as the fifth grand prix of the season for 1951.
 The circuit is another long fast sweeping circuit that puts demand on the engines, however it may not be as troublesome for the engines as the previous rounds at Spa-Francorchamps and Reims.
 Alongside the usual entrants of Giuseppe Farina, Juan Manuel Fangio and Consalvo Sanesi, Alfa Romeo has planned to enter a fourth car for Luigi Fagioli.
-Fagioli however being forced to hand his car over to Fangio at Reims decided to quit the team.
-Felice Bonetto is then invited to do a race for the Alfa Romeo squad.
-Bonetto, the former man to head the Milano project will take over Fagioli's contract to run the remaining races of the season for Alfa Romeo as a fourth car.
-The team are now consistently running four cars as opposed to three, the increased threat from the Ferrari's has forced Alfa Romeo to increase their man power.
-Scuderia Ferrari are looking closer than ever to Alfa Romeo, only poor reliability on the 375 chassis has kept Ascari from winning their first Grand Prix at Reims.
+Fagioli, however, being forced to hand his car over to Fangio at Reims, decided to leave the team.
+Felice Bonetto is then invited to run a race for the Alfa Romeo squad.
+Bonetto, the former man to head the Milano project, will take over Fagioli's contract to run the remaining races of the season for Alfa Romeo as a fourth car.
+The team is now consistently running four cars as opposed to three, the increased threat from the Ferraris has forced Alfa Romeo to increase their drivers’ number.
+Scuderia Ferrari is looking closer than ever to Alfa Romeo, only poor reliability on the 375 chassis has kept Ascari from winning their first Grand Prix at Reims.
 Taruffi is still unfit to race due to illness, so José Froilán González is taking his place now, and being a full-time member of the team.
 Regular drivers Alberto Ascari and Luigi Villoresi remain in action alongside Peter Whitehead now driving the private Tony Vandervell Ferrari 375.
-The dark blue Ferrari has been driven by Reg Parnell in France, however Whitehead defects to Vandervell for his home race.
+The dark blue Ferrari was driven by Reg Parnell in France, however Whitehead joins Vanwall for his home race.
 The old Ferrari 125 that Whitehead owns is quickly becoming outdated and he needs some new machinery to compete at the front.
-Under immense pressure, the B.R.M. team have finally decided to launch their P15 car for the first time at a Grand Prix event.
-The car has competed in non-championship races, however the car has proven unreliable and has not yet rivalled the Alfa Romeo's and Ferrari's as it claimed it would.
-Nonetheless, the British public demands that the B.R.M. is presented at Silverstone to defend the home colours.
-Raymond Mays, team founder and Peter Berthon, the designer reluctantly comply although their previous testing have implied the BRM is not yet ready to compete.
+Under immense pressure, the B.R.M. team has finally decided to launch their P15 car for the first time at a Grand Prix event.
+The car has competed in non-championship races, however the car has proven unreliable and has not yet rivalled Alfa Romeo and Ferrari as it claimed it would.
+Nonetheless, the British public demands B.R.M. to present the car at Silverstone to defend the home colours.
+Raymond Mays, team founder and Peter Berthon, the designer reluctantly comply although their previous testing have shown that the BRM is not ready to compete yet.

-Reg Parnell, often regarded as the best British Grand Prix driver at the time will represent the team alongside Peter Walker, a renowned British sports car racer.
+Reg Parnell, often regarded as the best British Grand Prix driver at the time, will represent the team alongside Peter Walker, a renowned British sports car racer.
 Simca-Gordini is the third major works manufacturer to represent the grid.
-The young team is quickly acclimatizing itself to the midfield of Formula One.
+The young team is quickly acclimatising itself to the midfield of Formula 1.
 Its three main drivers Robert Manzon, Maurice Trintignant and André Simon will all represent the team's colours in Britain.
 There is a significantly reduced Talbot-Lago presence on the field, only the Ecurie Rosier team of Louis Rosier and Louis Chiron, plus the regular privateers of Philippe Étancelin and Johnny Claes would represent them on track.
 The rest of the field is represented by the local British contingent.
 David Murray represents the Scuderia Ambrosiana team in a Maserati.
 Whilst also competing in the Maserati's privately is Philip Fotheringham-Parker and John James who will be starting his first race.
 Bob Gerard and Brian Shawe-Taylor bring their old ERA chassis to compete in the race.
-Duncan Hamilton is the lone British driver to enter a French Talbot-Lago whilst Joe Kelly returns for the British Grand Prix racing the nimble little Alfa chassis.
+Duncan Hamilton is the lone British driver to enter a French Talbot-Lago whilst Joe Kelly returns for the British Grand Prix the nimble little Alfa chassis.
 None of the Simca-Gordini drivers arrive for practice, their entries being withdrawn from the race.
 Likewise to not arrive at the circuit is Philippe Étancelin in his private Talbot-Lago.
 The British crowd are also dismayed to see that B.R.M. has not decided yet to attend practice.
 Raymond Mays and Peter Berthon are late to decide whether to commit to the Grand Prix.
 The Ferraris have improved, for the first time in the World Championship's history, the Alfa Romeos will not start on pole position.
 Instead it is González, the stand-in man at Ferrari for Taruffi, who goes on to take pole position.
 González is proud to be a full second faster than his mentor, compatriot and friend, Juan Manuel Fangio in the Alfa Romeo.
 Farina takes the third place for Alfa Romeo whilst Ascari and Villoresi are left bewildered by González pace, sitting two seconds behind his time.
 Sanesi struggles in his Alfa Romeo, managing only sixth on the grid ahead of Bonetto starting his first race for the Alfa squad.
 Whitehead, in his first race in a 375, can only manage a best of eighth, yet still remains the fastest British driver during qualifying.

 Rosier is then ninth fastest in the Talbot-Lago whilst Gerard does an excellent job to put his old ERA into tenth position.
 Hamilton, the Britain in the Talbot-Lago, sits in eleventh ahead of the second ERA of Shawe-Taylor.
 Chiron and Claes are still off the pace in their Talbot-Lagos to line up in thirteenth and fourteenth.
 The three Maseratis of Murray, Fotheringham-Parker and James are the next cars to line-up on the grid, whilst Kelly’s car is last in the standings.
-The race at Silverstone only attracts a meagre 50.000 crowd, this has been only a third of the attendance to the previous year's race.
+The race at Silverstone only attracts a meagre 50.000 crowd, this has been only a third of the attendance to the previous years races.
 The lack of significance and the lack of British competitiveness have turned the British away from the sport in the past year.
-Britain's great publicly funds motorsport hope, the B.R.M. project looks to have failed - is funded by British people related to the world of motorsport who really believed in it.
+The B.R.M. project - which looks to have failed - is funded by British people related to the world of motorsport who really believed in it.
 The cars are not looking like they are going to compete in the most important British race of the season.
-However at the last minute, the B.R.M.'s of Parnell and Walker arrive at the circuit on Sunday morning.
-The team have desperately been trying to prepare the cars to the best so they can be at best performance at their home Grand Prix, even if this means sacrificing the practice times.
-Naturally, the British organisers allow the B.R.M.'s to take the race start, albeit they are forced to start from the very back of the grid.
-Following the shared victory between Fangio and Fagioli in Reims, the Royal Automobile Club (RAC), the organisers for the British Grand Prix decree that shared cars will be banned for the race in Silverstone.
-The race organisers feeling the French result has confused fans too much.
-The lead drivers will be forced to get only a single chance in the race ahead, they will not be able to depend on their teammates cars if their own fails.
-The start of the race brings a surprise when Bonetto who starts from seventh on the grid gets a tremendous start in his first race for Alfa Romeo to take the lead of the race heading into the first corner.
-González, the pole-sitting Ferrari follows in second ahead of Farina, Ascari, Fangio and Villoresi.
-The B.R.M.'s have started their race well, the two cars of Parnell and Walker are quickly disposing of the cars at the back and moving their way up the midfield.
-In the early laps, Walker has a major spin at Becketts, however the BRM driver rejoins the track and continues his offensive.
+However at the last minute, the B.R.M.s of Parnell and Walker arrive at the circuit on Sunday morning.
+The team has desperately been trying to prepare the cars to the best so they can be competitive at their home Grand Prix, even if this means sacrificing the practice times.
+Naturally, the British organisers allow the B.R.M.s to take the race start, even if they are forced to start from the very back of the grid.
+Following the shared victory between Fangio and Fagioli in Reims, the Royal Automobile Club (RAC), the organisers of the British Grand Prix, shared that the cars will be banned for the race in Silverstone.
+The race organisers and this “French result” confuses fans too much.
+The lead drivers will be forced to get only a single chance in the race ahead, they will not be able to depend on their teammates' cars if their own fails.
+The start of the race brings a surprise when Bonetto, who starts from seventh on the grid, gets a tremendous start in his first race for Alfa Romeo to take the lead of the race heading into the first corner.
+González, the pole-sitting Ferrari, follows in second ahead of Farina, Ascari, Fangio and Villoresi.
+The B.R.M.s have started their race well, the two cars of Parnell and Walker are quickly disposing of the cars at the back and moving their way up the midfield.
+In the early laps, Walker has a major spin at Becketts, however the B.R.M. driver rejoins the track and continues his offensive.